Barking Riverside Landfill and Contamination Remediation

 Post Remediation Settlement Analysis

-Following the remediation and reprofiling works, in 2016 CGL carried out additional investigations on the landfill area to confirm the current ground model.
+Following the remediation and reprofiling works CGL carried out additional investigations on the landfill area to confirm the current ground model.
 This has measured the thickness of the capping layer and used forensic total organic carbon testing to predict the extent of future degradation of waste material.

 CGL then used numerical modelling techniques to predict future settlement such that proposed buildings and infrastructure can be designed and constructed with minimal further ground improvement works.